github/rest-api-docs-md/repos/{owner}/{repo}/secret-scanning/alerts/get.md

 - `before` (string): A cursor, as given in the [Link header](https://docs.github.com/rest/guides/using-pagination-in-the-rest-api#using-link-headers).
 If specified, the query only searches for events before this cursor.
 To receive an initial cursor on your first request, include an empty "before" query string.
 - `after` (string): A cursor, as given in the [Link header](https://docs.github.com/rest/guides/using-pagination-in-the-rest-api#using-link-headers).
 If specified, the query only searches for events after this cursor.
 To receive an initial cursor on your first request, include an empty "after" query string.
 - `validity` (string): A comma-separated list of validities that, when present, will return alerts that match the validities in this list.
 Valid options are `active`, `inactive`, and `unknown`.

+## Operation Description

+Lists secret scanning alerts for an eligible repository, from newest to oldest.

+The authenticated user must be an administrator for the repository or for the organization that owns the repository to use this endpoint.

+OAuth app tokens and personal access tokens (classic) need the `repo` or `security_events` scope to use this endpoint.
+If this endpoint is only used with public repositories, the token can use the `public_repo` scope instead.